-The school’s second location in Downtown Vancouver enables it to deliver forward-thinking executive education programs right at the doorstep of the business world.
+The school’s second location in Vancouver's downtown core enables it to deliver forward-thinking executive education programs right at the doorstep of the business world.

-UBC Science brings together a community of students and scholars who are internationally recognized for their commitment to discovery and innovation—in the lab, in the classroom and in the world.
-Home to a broad range of nationally top-ranked research clusters, the Faculty offers a wide range of undergraduate and graduate degree programs to nearly 9,000 students every year.
-The efforts of more than 400 faculty members, supported by dedicated undergraduate education initiatives, have helped position UBC as a North American leader in STEM education.
+UBC Science brings together a community of students and scholars internationally recognized for their commitment to discovery and innovation—in the lab, in the classroom, and in the world.
+Home to a broad range of nationally top-ranked research clusters, our scientists drive insights into sustainability, biodiversity, human health, nanoscience, new materials, probability, artificial intelligence, exoplanets and a wide range of other areas.
+The Faculty offers a wide range of undergraduate and graduate degree programs to more than 12,000 students.
+The efforts of more than 450 faculty members, supported by dedicated undergraduate education initiatives, have helped position UBC as a North American leader in STEM education.